GirirajPande/Mini_Project_2026/README.md

 # Mini_Project_2026
-# Smart Surveillance System using Face Authentication & Threat Detection
+# Vision Based Threat Detection System with Automated Alert Mechanism

 ## Overview
 This project is an AI-powered **smart surveillance system** that combines **face authentication, object/threat detection, and real-time alerts** to improve security monitoring.
 The system verifies authorized users through facial recognition and detects potentially dangerous objects using YOLOv8.